Big Tex Waves Goodbye to 2020 Drive-Thru State Fair on Tuesday

 Big Tex's 68th year as the official State Fair of Texas greeter is coming to an end on Tuesday.

-After welcoming guests in their cars during the 15 operating days of the 2020 Big Tex Fair Food Drive-Thru, the 55-foot-tall talking cowboy will come down on Tuesday at 10 a.m. in Big Tex Circle at Fair Park.
+After welcoming guests in their cars during the 15 operating days of the 2020 Big Tex Fair Food Drive-Thru, the 55-foot-tall talking cowboy came down Tuesday at 10 a.m. in Big Tex Circle at Fair Park.

 The 2020 State Fair of Texas was canceled due to COVID-19, but Big Tex put on his face mask and returned to work to welcome guests to the drive-thru event.